waxs/juggle/README.md

 ];
 ```

-👀 Warning: although supported, it's recommended to use the chunk after manipulation to enhance performance.
+👀 Warning: although supported, it's recommended to use the chunk method after manipulation to enhance performance.

 #### construct(set, callback)